 Excedrin Tension Headache | Acetaminophen, Caffeine |

-Is Excedrin Bad for Pregnancy: Medical Perspectives
+Is Excedrin Bad for Pregnancy?
+Medical Perspectives

 Doctors have different views on Excedrin’s safety during pregnancy.
 Some say it’s okay for occasional use.
 But others warn of possible dangers.